(1942-2018)

 Though two tracks from Aretha would make the R&B Top 10, a bigger success came that same year with the single “Rock-a-bye Your Baby with a Dixie Melody,” which crossed over to No. 37 on the pop charts.

-READ More: John Singleton
+READ More: Isadora Duncan

 But while Franklin enjoyed moderate results with her recordings over the next few years, they failed to fully showcase her immense talent.
 In 1966 she and her new husband and manager, Ted White, decided a move was in order, and Franklin signed to Atlantic.
 Producer Jerry Wexler immediately shuttled Franklin to the Florence Alabama Musical Emporium (FAME) recording studios.